snowyu/sinatra-can/README.markdown

       authorize! :manage, Customers
     end

+## Resource Conditions

+You can authorize based on model attributes as well.
+You can pass a hash of conditions as the last attribute on `can` or `cannot`.
+Here's an example: maybe you just want an user to see Projects owned by his own group.

+    ability do |user
+      can :access, Projects, :group_id => user.group_id
+    end

+This condition works with all the other helpers, and provide you with even more granularity and ease of ability declaration.

 ## Conditions

 There is a built-in condition called :can that can be used in your blocks.
 It returns 403 when the user has no access.
 It basically replaces the authorize! method.